directeye/docsy/content/en/blog/2024-05-10-launch-mysite.md

 Now, I'm fully committed to thinking and speaking in English.
 I’ve been working on dividing and condensing it into short speeches within one minute, memorizing the script, and then recording myself delivering the speech without reading it.

-Through this practice, I've found myself expressing the scripts much more actively in my own words in English, rather than simply reading something written by someone else.
+Through this practice, I've found myself saying the scripts much more actively in my own words in English, rather than simply reading something written by someone else.
 I want to break the habit of thinking in Japanese and start thinking and speaking in English, with proper grammar.

 Currently, I feel like I'm finally starting to speak some English.